Club Náutico

-Club Náutico (‘Nautical Club’) is a private club in Cuba used by members of government unions since being seized by the government in the 1960s.
+Club Náutico (‘Nautical Club’) is a private club in Cuba used by members of government unions since being nationalized by the government in the 1960s.

 It is in the reparto (city ward) of Náutico, Playa, Havana.

 History

 Club Náutico was built in the 1920s and expanded in 1936 by its owner Carlos Fernández.
 Guests paid a modest fee (.10 cents), eventually there were more than five thousand subscribers.
 Fernández had in addition to the enjoyment of a short beach, a dance floor with an orchestra.
 By the 1950s, an increase in membership necessitated expansion of the original premises and in 1953 Max Borges Recio designed a set of porticos covered by vaults similar to the ones he recently had designed for the Tropicana.

 Ownership of Club Náutico was seized by the government in the 1960s, and the club was converted into the Félix Elmuza Workers' Social Circle.
 As a Workers' Social Circle, it was used as a private club for members of government unions and has fallen into disrepair through decades of neglect.
 In 2018, the Ministry of Tourism announced a plan to convert the sites into tourist destinations.